techdebtgpt/pr-agent/README.md

 ## Setup Instructions

-### Step 1: Add PR Agent to Your Repository
+### Step 1: Add PR Agent Workflow to Your Repository

-1. Create a workflow file in your repository:
+You need to create a GitHub Actions workflow file in your repository to enable PR Agent.
+This workflow will automatically run whenever a pull request is opened, updated, or reopened.

+1. Create the workflows directory (if it doesn't exist):
    ```bash
    mkdir -p .github/workflows
    ```

-2. Create `.github/workflows/pr-agent.yml`:
+2. Create the workflow file `.github/workflows/pr-analyzer.yml`:
    ```yaml
    name: PR Analyzer
    on: